Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

-Environment but LUST decided not to take the risk and **build our software for a specific release of the programming environment**, which is also a better fit with the typical tools used to manage a scientific software stack such as EasyBuild and Spack as they also prefer precise versions for all dependencies and compilers etc. The stack is also made very easy to extend.
+Environment but LUST decided not to take the risk and **build our software for a specific release of the programming environment**, which is also a better fit with the typical tools used to manage a scientific software stack such as EasyBuild and Spack as they also prefer precise versions for all dependencies and compilers etc. The stack is also made to be very easy to extend.
 So LUMI has **many base libraries and some packages already pre-installed** but also provides an **easy and very transparent way to install additional packages in your project space in exactly the same way as is done for the central stack**, with the same performance but the benefit that the installation can be customised more easily to the needs of your project.
 Not everybody needs